w2010mc/orchideous/README.md

 * Meant for building **executables**, not libraries.
 * Generated `CMakeLists.txt` is specific to the system it was generated on.

+## Wiki

+For a list of projects that compiles with Orchideous, check out [the wiki](https://github.com/xyproto/orchideous/wiki/List-of-projects-that-compile-with-Orchideous).

+Please add additional projects to the list!

 ## General Info

 * License: BSD-3